Demolition derby? Stop Rashford & Man City could rout United with back-to-basics approach | Goal.com

 While neighbours Manchester United produced arguably their best display of the season so far to defeat Jose Mourinho's Tottenham 24 hours later, City's showing should frighten Ole Gunnar Solskjaer going into Saturday's derby.

-Indeed, the only disappointment at Burnley was the inability to keep a clean sheet for an eight successive match.
+Indeed, the only disappointment at Burnley was the inability to keep a clean sheet for an eighth successive match.

 A recalled Nicolas Otamendi and central defensive partner Fernandinho stood up well to the aerial threat of Chris Wood and substitute Ashley Barnes, restricting the home side to half-chances.